mattstabeler/slack-file-delete/README.md

 # Delete files from slack

-The script automaticallys gets your unique id from the API, and then deletes the most recent 50 files, older than 10 days.
+The script automatically deletes your most recent 50 files, older than 10 days.

 # Setup

 Create `secrets.conf` with a token from slack: https://api.slack.com/docs/oauth-test-tokens

 ```
 [slack]